 If you are not using the tutorial data you should set your SUBJECTS_DIR to the directory in which the recon(s) of the subject(s) you will use for this tutorial are located.

 IMPORTANT: Check to make sure you have the latest version of FreeSurfer available before running this tutorial as Tracula is updated with new FreeSurfer version.
 To see the latest Tracula updates, click here.

 An example configuration file for TRACULA is included in the FreeSurfer distribution at $FREESURFER_HOME/bin/dmrirc.example and it is also available on the wiki.
 The configuration file is a Unix shell script where you set variables to specify the location of the input data and various processing preferences.
 If you run TRACULA without a configuration file, then you will only be able to use the default processing options.
 Below we explore the options that are set in the tutorial configuration file and some additional options that you may want to set depending on the specifics of your analysis.

 Step 1: Create a configuration file.
-This is a simple text file, so you can create it with any text editor (gedit, vi, emacs, etc).
+This is a simple text file written in C shell, so you can create it with any text editor (gedit, vi, emacs, etc).
 On a Mac, run open -e to open a text file.
 For the purposes of this tutorial, we have already created a configuration file called dmrirc.tutorial.
 Open this file to see the example and follow along as we explain the commands:

 gedit $TUTORIAL_DATA/diffusion_tutorial/dmrirc.tutorial &

 Note that lines preceded by the # sign are "comments" and so will not be run as commands.
 The # symbol can be handy for adding descriptions of what each command will do, or to "comment out" commands that you want to disable temporarily.
 The tutorial configuration file looks like this: